 MCSO understands the importance and value of open communication with the CAB, including ensuring that MCSO is responsive to CAB inquiries.
 Previously, the Monitor had found MCSO out of compliance with this Paragraph based on instances of slow response times to CAB inquiries.
 MCSO has since taken steps to ensure that it timely responds to inquiries from the CAB, and those efforts have had a positive effect.
-The Monitor found MCSO in compliance with this Paragraph since the last quarter of 2021, and it has now been three years.
+The Monitor found MCSO in compliance with this Paragraph since the Fourth Quarter of 2021, and it has now been three years.
 This improvement reflects MCSO's ongoing efforts to ensure open communication with the CAB, and MCSO is committed to maintaining that relationship.

 MCSO's obligation under Paragraph 115 is to "cooperate with the Monitor to assure that members of the CAB are given appropriate access to relevant material, documents and training so the CAB can make informed recommendations and commentaries to the Monitor."
-Compliance assessments should be based on its performance of that requirement and, as the Monitor has recognized, MCSO continues to fulfill that responsibility.
-In this quarter, MCSO provided the CAB with Policies EA-3, EA-11, and EB-1 as noted above.
-Additionally, MCSO provided the CAB data they requested on health-related jail deaths that occurred since the inception of the Court's third order.
-The CAB has not provided a response or feedback.
-This Quarter represents MCSO's continued and sustained compliance of Paragraph 115 for three years.
-Accordingly, MCSO asserts that it is in Full and Effective Compliance with Paragraph 115.
+Compliance assessments should be based on its performance of that requirement, and as the Monitor has recognized, MCSO continues to fulfill that responsibility.
+MCSO expects to be found in compliance with the requirements of Paragraph 115.